Set your location

 • Tailor our advertising through advertising networks on other websites.

-4. How we Use Your Information
+4. How we Use Information

-CCT may collect Information to conduct and/or fund research into cancer causes, as well as prevention, diagnosis, treatment and survivorship.
-We also collect information to ensure we deliver our cancer support services effectively to our clients.
-Information collected for both these purposes is not used for direct marketing unless your consent is obtained for that purpose.
+“CCT may collect Information to conduct and/or fund research into cancer causes, as well as prevention, diagnosis, treatment and survivorship.
+We also collect information to ensure we deliver our support services effectively to our clients.
+Information collected for these purposes is not used for direct marketing unless your consent is obtained.

 We may use Information, including your name, contact phone number, address and email address, to send marketing and promotional information by post, email, social media or telephone including SMS.
 You may opt-out of receiving direct marketing communications from us at any time.
 If you do not opt-out, we will assume we have your ongoing consent to send information and communications.